ravenscroftj/freshrss-flaresolverr-extension/README.md

 If cloudflare suspects that your machine is a bot, they throw up a [challenge](https://developers.cloudflare.com/fundamentals/get-started/concepts/cloudflare-challenges/) - this is normally just a page that requires your browser to run some javascript which filters out simple scrapers that don't evaluate scripts.
 This means that Freshrss sometimes fails to retrieve feeds protected by cloudflare and it isn't "smart" enough to pass these cloudflare filters on its own.

 This FreshRSS extension uses [Flaresolverr](https://github.com/FlareSolverr/FlareSolverr/) to start a headless browser (essentially a full copy of chrome or firefox but without a UI to look at) to parse and resolve these challenges and send the contents of an RSS feed through to FreshRSS as normal.

+I stumbled across [ryancom16's solution](https://github.com/FreshRSS/FreshRSS/issues/4323) and decided to have a go at hardening it into a proper FreshRSS Plugin

 ## Install